National parks preserve landscapes with centuries of history. Sometimes beauty is in the remnants of what is no longer there.

 Gold originally drew prospector Grosvener Barry to Bighorn Canyon in 1903, but after three of his mining ventures failed, he switched tactics and turned his working ranch into a dude ranch.
 Not only was it the first operation of its kind in the area, Barry was arguably the first person to see the tourism value of the region.
 Barry marketed his ranch as a “sportsman’s paradise” and brought in customers by boat with the promise of hunting, fishing and an authentic a taste of the West. (“Parents can send their children here where there are no bad influences,” he even promised in an ad.)
 The business grew to support a small town, including ranch hands and a metalsmith.
 Barry himself even served as postmaster when the town’s post office opened in 1915 until he passed away from cancer in 1920.
 His wife and stepson continued to operate the ranch for another decade after Barry’s death, eventually returning the operation to a working cattle ranch.
 Today, the Park Service preserves the remains of the town, including log cabins and bunkhouses, the original post office, corrals, chicken coops, one of the original tourist boats, and other structures, as part of the recreation area.

-*Note: The New Jersey Pinelands, also known as the Pine Barrens, is an affiliated area of the National Park System and not actively managed by the Park Service.
-This UNESCO biosphere preserve is also the long-acknowledged home of the Jersey Devil and an ideal spot for a spooky park vacation.
+*Note: The New Jersey Pinelands, also known as the Pine Barrens, is an affiliated area of the National Park System and not actively managed by the National Park Service.
+This UNESCO biosphere preserve is also the long-rumored home of the Jersey Devil and an ideal spot for spooky beauty.

 Stay On Top of News